Skip to Content

 Cut

-Refers to the facets and their proportions on the surface. in a well proportioned stone light enters from above and is reflected in all the facets of the bottom.
+Refers to the facets and their proportions on the surface.
+In a well proportioned stone light enters from above and is reflected in all the facets of the bottom.

 Sophie Bille Brahe uses mainly brilliant cut diamonds, which radiates outwards and enhance the diamonds sparkle.